 Kent State University courses are organized by units of credit hours.
-Each credit hour equals 15 hours of "in class time" for the semester, and 30 hours of "out of class time".
+Each credit hour has a value of nominal hours or "in class time" for the semester, and the expectation is to double that for "out of class time" work required for the course.
 However, for an online course, there is no "out of class time", as an online class encompasses lectures or presentations from your professor, discussions with your fellow students, as well as work you will be doing on your own, such as reading textbook chapters or completing assignments.

-So, for an online class, you can think of it as 45 hours of work total per credit hour.
-For a typical 3-credit hour course, that means you can expect to spend approximately 135 hours in the course working on course activities.
+So, for an online class, you can think of it as a total number of hours of work per credit hour.
+For a typical 3-credit hour lecture course, you can expect to spend approximately 112.5 hours in the course working on course activities.
 Thinking that your online class will be less work or take less time than a face-to-face class is incorrect.
-Below is a breakdown of how many hours you can expect to spend each week in a typical 3-credit online class, based on how many weeks the class runs:
+Below is a breakdown of how many hours you can expect to spend each week in a typical 3-credit online lecture class, based on how many weeks the class runs:

 Remember: Though the length of a course may vary (e.g. 7 weeks versus 15 weeks), the workload expectations remain the same.
 Scheduling adequate time for course work is YOUR responsibility.
 Please take the information below into account when considering enrollment into this or any other KSU online course:

 - 112.5 hours of work / 15 week course = ~7.5 hours of course work per week.

 - 112.5 hours of work / 8 week course = ~14 hours of course work per week.

 - 112.5 hours of work / 7 week course = ~16 hours of course work per week.